Adewale-D-A/DailyDevelopingProjects/README.md

-# Integrating Tools Into React Js App
+## Integrating Different Tools React Js App

+## This repository contains some of the tools I have had the opportunity of playing with and some of the projects I have been lucky to be a part of.

-[x] Integrating Google Map API
+- [x] Integrating Google Map API
-[x] Integrating Wordpress into React Application using Wordpress JSON API
+- [x] Integrating Wordpress into React Application using Wordpress JSON API